SCFormulaElectric/USC-Electrical-Systems/README.md

 USC Formula Electric Electrical Schematics and Board Designs

-All documentation for PCBs, schematics, etc. will be included in a README in the file folder.
-STILL A WORK IN PROGRESS
+All documentation for PCBs, schematics, etc. will be included in the attached Github pages section (this can be found in the bottom right under deployments).

-Please update README files with any changes made :)